633 W 5th Street #2890

 They deprive the chattel’s possessor of its use for a while

 They caused bodily harm to the possessor

 They caused harm to a thing that another person has a legally protected interest in.

 The remedy the court offers under civil law is actual damages, which are often measured by calculating the reduced value of the chattel following the defendant’s actions.

+The best course of action when you want to reclaim the value of the chattel damaged by someone’s unauthorized use is to pursue a lawsuit for conversion.
 It’s easy to confuse trespass to chattels with a lawsuit for conversion since both involve the wrongful taking of personal property and fall under general intent torts.
 However, there are some differences between the two.